How do I shop and compare Part D Rx Prescription plans?

 Here’s the results of a hypothetical person with

-See below for more details on how to work the tools.
-If you prefer, you can email us [email protected] your medication list and we can do the comparisons for you.
+See below and video above for more details on how to work the tools.
+If you prefer, you can email us [email protected]om your medication list and we can do the comparisons for you.
 We do need you to set up a Social Security Account and send us the password, so that your Rx list gets saved.

 Scroll down for definitions and instructions to use the Rx Plan Finder